davweb/bobcat/README.md

 ## Environment Variables

-The Environment Varitables used by the Docker container are as follows:
+The Environment Variables used by the Docker container are as follows:

 | Variable | Description | Required | Default |
 | ------ | ------ | ------ | ------ |